Stavisky: Awards

 For his role as Baron Raoul, Charles Boyer was given a special tribute by the jury at the 1974 Cannes Film Festival.
 He also won a Best Supporting Actor award from the New York Film Critics Circle.
 It was his last appearance in a French film.

 The film was nominated for Best Foreign Language Film by the U.S. National Board of Review.

 Title

 Resnais's preferred title for the film was Biarritz-Bonheur, referring to the department store which symbolised a certain luxury lifestyle seen in the 1930s, and he continued to use this title in later interviews.
 However, during filming the distributors insisted that the film should be called Stavisky, a title which Resnais disliked because he thought it would suggest that the film was about the Stavisky affair which only broke out after Stavisky's death.
 The only concession that he was able to gain was that the title should be written with an ellipsis, as Stavisky..., suggesting something more speculative about the subject rather than a history.

+In the UK, where the film premiered on BBC Two ahead of its UK cinema release, the title was rendered without the dots, but the listing contained the explanation that "Alain Resnais' film is not about the Stavisky Scandal which did not break until after Stavisky's death, but about the man himself who became a legend".